efunkhouser/CoursePaths/README.md

 Ellie Funkhouser, Becca Getto & Emma Price

 ## FAQs:
--Do I have to select a major?
+- Do I have to select a major?
 Yes, in the current version of the program you must select a major.
 In future versions we may try to expand the functionality so picking a specific major is not necessary.